 The principles of equality and diversity are important to Quakers in Britain in all aspects of its work.
-You do not have to be a Quaker to apply for this post, but we expect you to uphold the values of Quakers.

-We strive to be an inclusive employer and welcome applications from people of all educational, racial end socio-economic backgrounds.
-We encourage you to fill in our diversity monitoring form when applying.
-The information you provide will helps us to monitor and refine our employment practice and respond to the needs of the diverse range of people that the organisation comes in to contact with.
+The information you provide will help them to monitor and refine their employment practice and respond to the needs of the diverse range of people that the organisation comes into contact with.